lichendust/souschef/readme.md

 ## Basic Commands

-The base Sous Chef commands, which should always be the first argument, are —
+The base Sous Chef commands, which should always be the first argument, are:

 - `init`
 - `order`